3 Undeniable Benefits of a Business Administration School Education

 2. Terrific Pay and Employment Potential

-Plus, another study found that more than 66 percent of business administration majors from the Class of 2014 had found full-time employment within a year after their graduation.* So this educational path is proven to help many kinds of people secure good jobs.
+Plus, another study found that 82 percent of business administration majors from the Class of 2015 had found full-time employment within six months after their graduation.*

 And when you look at the typical wages for business people with experience in specific roles, the picture becomes even more compelling.
 Just consider the average salaries in the U.S. for the following occupations, which are often held by people who've completed business administration training:**